CMSgov/design-system/guides/SITE-PACKAGES-AND-THEMES.md

 # What is a site package?

-HealthCare.gov consists of multiple codebases maintained by different teams.
-Currently this means some design assets and code are duplicated across codebases, going against the software development principle to keep things [DRY](https://en.m.wikipedia.org/wiki/Don%27t_repeat_yourself).
-These multiple codebases naturally tend to have differences, and as a result have caused inefficiencies and inconsistencies to creep into the user interface.

-The CMS (Centers for Medicare & Medicaid Services) Design System is one way we're addressing this issue.
-However, the CMS design system is meant to be used by many CMS websites, not just HealthCare.gov.
-As a result, the resources within the CMS design system are not tied to a particular website.

-## Site package goals

-* **Primary goal:** Reduce the amount of duplicate instances of front-end components and design assets by having a single source of truth.

-* **Secondary goal:** Serve as an intermediate step in a component's journey to becoming part of the CMS design system.
-This gives the teams working on HealthCare.gov a space to share and iterate on components that at first appear to only have a use case on HealthCare.gov.
+The CMS Design system provides a set of components and styles to meet many design and development needs.
+However, the CMS Design System does not fit every single need.
+When a custom component or design is needed that is not provided in the CMS Design System a site package should be created.

+A site package is custom code (components, styles, etc...) that extends the CMS Design System.

 ## Site package guidelines

-* A site package is not meant to be as robust or as large as the CMS Design System.
 * A site package should be as small as possible.
+* A site package is not meant to be as robust or as large as the entire CMS Design System.
 * A site package is not meant to serve as a resource for best practices or accessibility guidelines, that's the responsibility of the design system.

-# Site packages and themes
+## Theming colors, typography and spacing

-The design system supports the ability to "theme" certain aspects like its color palette, type scale, and spacing.
+The design system supports the ability to "theme" its colors, typography, and spacing.
 This is accomplished by overriding the default Sass variables, as documented on [design.cms.gov](https://design.cms.gov).
 You can also [browse the source files](https://github.com/CMSgov/design-system/tree/master/packages/support) to identify all Sass variables used in the design system.

 ## Previewing and compiling themes